Note

 - Discover and reuse features instead of creating features from scratch

-- Faster experimentation with local dev/test of new features with transformation support and use of feature retrieval spec as a connective tissue in the MLOps flow
+- Faster experimentation with local development and testing of new features with transformation support and use of feature retrieval spec as a connective tissue in the MLOps flow

 - Declarative materialization and backfill